 The festival has also teamed up with iF Platform (Integrated Fringe) to showcase the work of companies and artists producing work with disabled and non-disabled artists, including Mind the Gap's MIA: Daughters of Fortune about the learning disability and parenthood.

-LGBTQ highlights include Gypsy Queen – a response to homophobia in boxing – and Rhum & Clay's physical theatre comedy Testosterone follows Kit as he transitions from female to male in his early thirties.
+LGBTQ highlights include Gypsy Queen – a response to homophobia in boxing – Christopher Adams's Queer Noir play Tumulus, a murder mystery that explores the dangers of the London chemsex culture, and Rhum & Clay's physical theatre comedy Testosterone follows Kit as he transitions from female to male in his early thirties.

 Elsewhere in the festival there is circus from Chivaree Circus, comedy from Joe Lycett and a host of themed bars and street food outlets.